The Science of Growing Your Portfolio

 If your owners aren’t carrying landlord insurance, now is the time to encourage them to do so.
 In this post, we’ll explain the difference between homeowners insurance and landlord insurance, why landlord insurance is important for your owners, and how you can encourage them to invest in it.

 Homeowners Insurance vs Landlord Insurance: Why Homeowner’s Insurance Isn’t Enough

 Here’s the scoop: Homeowners insurance policies are standardized, and they’re designed and priced to provide protection for owner-occupants.
 As a group, owner-occupants have a very different risk profile than renters.
-Too many novice or accidental landlords every year try to file a claim involving their rental property with their homeowners insurance carrier, only to come away disappointed—and sometimes financially devastated.
-If you are insuring a rental property with a homeowners insurance policy, and the insurance company figures it out (which isn’t hard to do), they can and will deny the claim.
+If an owner tries to file a claim for a rental property they are not occupying with their homeowners insurance carrier, they will deny the claim.

 What to Look for in a Landlord Insurance Policy

 As with any insurance contract, definitions are essential.
 Tens of thousands—even hundreds of thousands—of dollars could ride on the exact wording of a clause in the contract, or how it’s defined for the purposes of the insurance contract.

 There are three basic types of landlord insurance:

 - DP-1: Basic budget coverage that covers common occurrences like renter vandalism and fires.
 Most of these policies are actual cash value, rather than replacement value policies.
 The carrier will subtract depreciation before issuing a benefit.
 See the Replacement Cost section below.

 - DP-2: Broader coverage for named perils.
 Check the policy for the list of perils; perils not specifically named will generally not be covered.